 One of several parties may hold responsibility for your accident.

-Local and state governments have a duty to keep roadways safe for all who use them, and if their failure to do so caused your tractor-trailer accident, you may have the option to seek financial recovery from the government agency responsible for road maintenance.
+Local and state governments must keep roadways safe for all who use them.
+A municipality’s failure to do so could have caused your tractor-trailer accident.
+If so, you might have the option to seek financial recovery from the government agency responsible for road maintenance.

 While filing a claim with the government can present a challenge due to sovereign immunity, the Federal Tort Claims Act (FTCA) allows citizens to file suit against the government under certain circumstances.
-A lawyer can help you determine if you have a case.
+Your lawyer can determine if you have a case.

-You Must File Your Claim Within a Certain Time Frame
+You Must File Your Katy Tractor-Trailer Accident Lawsuit Within a Certain Time Frame

 Related Frequently Asked Questions